Campus Visits

 2. Pick up a copy of the latest campus newspaper.

-3. Read the course catalogue and check out the list of faculty, their degrees, and the courses they teach.
+3. Read the course catalog and check out the list of faculty, their degrees, and the courses they teach.

 4. Meet a coach if you are interested in a sport.